DECEMBER KEY FIGURES

 |ISSUE (QUARTER) ||Release Date|

-- Table 3 Life insurance corporations - revised for the December quarter 2014.
+- Table 3 Life insurance corporations - revised back to the September quarter 2019.

 - Table 8 Cash management trusts - no revisions.

 - Table 9 Resident Investment Managers - revised back to the September quarter 2017.

 outlines how the ABS will handle any personal information that you provide to the ABS.

 The ABS will be launching a new website in 2020.
 You will soon be able to see how this release will appear on the new website by exploring our Beta site

 .
 Regular users of this information are encouraged to explore the Beta site